bcgov/wps/docs/architecture/fbp-todo.md

 ## Pipeline Requirements

-- [x] Define a shared primary-FBP raster contract for the current SFC, ROS, and HFI outputs.
+- [x] Define a shared primary-FBP raster contract for the current SFC, ROS, HFI, TFC, and CFB outputs.
 - [x] Require all input rasters to match the selected fuel grid's extent, resolution, projection, and geotransform.
 - [ ] Validate fuel-specific inputs only where they are meaningful: PC on M1/M2, PDF on M3/M4,